-what began as a project about my father evolves into what it is like to be a woman, with a look back at our history and tying it to the conversation of today, the #metoo surge.
-The title, then he forgot my name, takes on a new interpretation—and the denial echoing from some of the perpetrators rings harshly and loudly: “i don’t even remember her.”
+What began as a project about my declining father evolves into what it means to be a woman, with a look back at our history and tying it to the issues of today.
+The title then he forgot my name takes on a different interpretation— beginning with the denial echoing from some of the perpetrators ringing harshly and loudly: “I don’t even remember her.”

 The use of the color pallet of red, white and blue in conjunction with the deteriorating state of the rooms both implies and explores the vulnerability of democracy and the tenuous nature of power, while flashes of yellow represent the light of new beginnings and the potential for rebirth.
 Despite it all—amid the ruin and her troubled history—the strength of the woman emerges.